By Katie Hellmuth Martin

 Cheap upgrades with a big “wow” effect have been to lighting.
 I got the nicest light I ever bought three years ago on serious clearance from Niche Modern: $80 at its semi-annual factory sale (the sale runs again this weekend).
 It has been in our attic ever since.
 One day when I thought the fuse for the washer and dryer broke, I called the electrician.
 Of course, nothing was wrong.
 “Got anything else we can fix?” he asked.
 Sure!
 Might as well replace the rusted metal light in the bathroom with the glass-blown one I have sitting in the attic, instead of not fixing a boring fuse!

 And there you have it.
-Permission granted to make cheap upgrades with a “wow” factor for an otherwise destructible house.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Permission granted to make cheap upgrades with a “wow” factor for an otherwise destructible house.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.